-Intervention description: Practice improvement package for birth asphyxia prevention and management Core technical content of the intervention ough labor management with partograph abor and intervene appropriately when a problem is identified.
-Identification and management c of birth asphyxia using the Helping Babies Breathe (HBB) protocol, as an integrated component of Essential Newborn Care (ENC) borns are assessed immediately after birth.
-For those not breathing immediately, the skilled health provider gives stimulation during the trequire further assistance, the skilled provider uses an ambu bag and mask to deliver respiratory support until the newborn is able to Active Ingredient Description Low dose high frequency training Eligible providers are medical doctors, nurses, midwives (those who attend births) Initial training at district hospital, including baseline knowledge and skills assessment on HBB-ENC-labor management Training of providers using Low Dose High Frequency strategy at Health Centers - I visit per week for 3 weeks Mentorship Training of mentors at District level (knowledge assessment before and after training) Post training follow up during mentorship process - Use mentorship tool Mentorship and validation of trainees (providers) using mentorship checklist: monthly for first quarter, then quarterly Peer-to-peer mentorship with Neo-Natalie mannequins and all accessories provided to each Health Center Quality improvement focused on readiness for delivery Quality improvement focused Quality Improvement visit by supervisor to observe and assess
+Use the partograph to manage labor and intervene appropriately when a problem is identified.

+Identification and management of birth asphyxia using the Helping Babies Breathe (HBB) protocol, as an integrated component of Essential Newborn Care (ENC)

+For facility-based deliveries, newborns are assessed immediately after birth.
+For those not breathing immediately, the skilled health provider gives stimulation during the "Golden Minute."
+For those that require further assistance, the skilled provider uses an ambu bag and mask to deliver respiratory support until the newborn is able to breathe on its own.

+Active Ingredient Description Low dose high frequency training Eligible providers are medical doctors, nurses, midwives (those who attend births) Initial training at district hospital, including baseline knowledge and skills assessment on HBB-ENC-labor management Training of providers using Low Dose High Frequency strategy at Health Centers - I visit per week for 3 weeks Mentorship Training of mentors at District level (knowledge assessment before and after training) Post training follow up during mentorship process - Use mentorship tool Mentorship and validation of trainees (providers) using mentorship checklist: monthly for first quarter, then quarterly Peer-to-peer mentorship with Neo-Natalie mannequins and all accessories provided to each Health Center Quality improvement focused on readiness for delivery Quality Improvement visit by supervisor to observe and assess Delivery room and operating room readiness assessment for newborn resuscitation (bag and mask clean, in place, and functional) Skills assessment of health providers Data quality assessment Review use of data for decision making and quality improvement Review and discuss clinical birth asphyxia audit information and experiences